MetaPowerCoders/booki-backend/README.md

     2. TablePlus
     3. IDE

-2. It will need to be opened and running.
+2. Docker will need to be opened and running.
 Make sure checking the below:

 <img style='width:50%' src='readme-images/docker.png'>